 What methods of payment do you accept?

-Fees are payable by cash or by cheque at the end of each treatment session.
+Fees are payable by cash, cheque or e-transfer at the end of each treatment session.

 What hours are you available?